Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Related Work

 \subsection{Handling distribution shifts}

-Distributional shift has recently emerged as a critical challenge in machine learning, where the goal of the optimization is to learn a robust model in a test environment with the shifts.
-Distributionally robust optimization (DRO)~\cite{ben2013robust, gao2017wasserstein, duchi2016statistics, DRBO} has been proposed to improve the worst-case generalization performance over potential test distributions, and has provided theoretical background of Group DRO~\cite{GroupDRO} and its variation~\cite{sohoni2020no}.
+Distribution shift has recently emerged as a critical challenge in machine learning, where the goal of the optimization is to learn a robust model in a test environment with a different distribution.
+Distributionally robust optimization (DRO)~\cite{ben2013robust, gao2017wasserstein, duchi2016statistics, DRBO} has been proposed to improve the worst-case generalization performance over a family of target distributions, and has provided theoretical background of Group DRO~\cite{GroupDRO} and its variation~\cite{sohoni2020no}.
 However, the objective of DRO often leads to an overly conservative model and results in performance degeneration on unseen environments~\cite{duchi2020distributionally, hu2018does}.
-To construct a more realistic uncertainty set of test distributions, some approaches pose additional assumptions.
-One popular assumption is that training examples are provided in groups, and the uncertainty set is represented by a mixture of these groups.
+To relax the constraints for the uncertainty set of test distributions, some approaches pose additional assumptions.
+For instance, the dataset consists of multiple groups with the shared properties and the uncertainty set is represented by a mixture of these groups.
 This assumption is also used in robust federated learning~\cite{mohri2019agnostic, li2019fair}, algorithmic fairness~\cite{zemel2013learning, chouldechova2018frontiers, donini2018empirical}, and domain generalization~\cite{li2017deeper, carlucci2019domain, seo2019learning}.
-Our framework also handles the group shifts under this assumption, but does not rely on the supervision of group information.
+Our framework also takes advantage of this assumption but does not rely on the supervision of group information.